Flumist Quadrivalent Influenza Description

 It works in 3 ways—in your nose, your cells, and your bloodstream—to help provide flu protection.
 Like the flu shot, immunity occurs within 14 days.

-LAIV is not recommended for people with some chronic health conditions because the safety and effectiveness of this vaccine in people with those conditions have not been established.
+LAIV is not recommended for people with some chronic health conditions because this vaccine's safety and effectiveness in people with those conditions have not been established.

 Children under 2 years old have an increased risk of wheezing (difficulty with breathing) after getting FluMist Quadrivalent.